CriticalRange/vulkanmod-extra/README.md

 ## Configuration System

-All settings are automatically saved to `.minecraft/config/vulkanmod-extra-options.json` and can be configured through VulkanMod's GUI or by editing the file directly.
+All settings are saved to `.minecraft/config/vulkanmod-extra-options.json` when you click "Apply" in VulkanMod's GUI or by editing the file directly.

 * Configuration Template as of [v0.2.0-beta4](https://modrinth.com/mod/vulkanmod-extra/version/0.2.0-beta4+1.21.1):